Hidden Conversations Inside the Body

 At the center of this network is the brain.

-The brain constantly integrates signals from the body and the environment, coordinating how energy should be used.
+The brain integrates signals from your body and your environment, then directs how energy should be used.

 • insulin signaling